 This was my go-to when I waited tables back in the day.

-It’s a job that literally involves a lot of waiting—for diners to arrive, to decide on a beverage, to peruse the menu, to eat.
-This is especially true of large functions where all guests eat simultaneously while you watch for wine glasses that need refilling.
+It’s a job that literally involves a lot of waiting—for diners to arrive, to decide on a beverage, to peruse the menu, and to eat.
+This is especially true of large functions where all guests eat simultaneously while you watch for glasses that need refilling.

 4. Hold an Object